juji-io/datalevin/benchmarks/write-bench/README.md

 points to help choosing the right transaction function and the right data batch size for specific use cases.

+We also compare Datalevin's Datalog store with Sqlite, as it is the most popular embedded relational store.

 ## Setup

 The benchmark is conducted on an Intel Core i7-6850K CPU @ 3.60GHz with 6 cores,